Titanium dioxide Prices, markets & analysis

 Insight and analysis of factors driving prices.

-Additionally, uncertainty in economic outlooks for countries such as Thailand, Indonesia and India because of general elections led to a cautious TiO2 outlook for the first half of 2014 in Asia.
+The uncertainty in the economic outlook for countries such as Thailand, Indonesia and India because of political developments also led to cautious buyers, despite expectations of improved demand after the festive or monsoon season.

 ICIS provides pricing information, news and analysis for all major petrochemical and chemical markets, including Titanium dioxide.